 Study Group "Diptera"

-The SG DIPTERA sees itself as an independent interest group of dipterists in Germany.
+The SG DIPTERA sees itself as an independent community of all persons who have an interest in the study of the dipteran fauna of Germany.
 Leisure researchers and professional entomologists who deal with dipterans (Diptera) belong to the supra-regional and interdisciplinary forum.
 The dipterans form an order of insects within the new-winged insects (Neoptera), to which almost 160,000 species from 226 families belong, whereby about 9,200 species can be found in Central Europe.

 The working group has no strict organisational structure.
-The honorary leadership of SG DIPTERA is currently exercised by Dr. Christian Kehlmaier, Senckenberg Natural History Collections Dresden, with Dr. Frank Menzel, Senckenberg German Entomological Institute Müncheberg, as his deputy.
+The honorary leadership of SG DIPTERA is currently exercised by Dr Christian Kehlmaier (Senckenberg Natural History Collections Dresden) with Dr Jens-Hermann Stuke, as his deputy.